ssamot/ce888/labs/lab1/README.md

 ## Creating a github account and CE888 project
 * Got to [www.github.com](www.github.com)
 * Create an account (if you don't have one already)
+* You can request a student account to get private repos if you want
 * Create a new project called `ce888labs`
 	* Set the .gitignore to python
 	* Add a default README.md